 The Gorham Manufacturing Company was an inimitable force in the city of Providence and around the globe, boldly growing into the largest silver company in the world.
 Gorham created some of the most exceptional works ever made in silver, forever changing the landscape of American decorative arts.
 The company also profoundly changed Rhode Island by training and employing generations of highly skilled workers and, like many local industries, leaving behind a complicated legacy.
 Visit the Gorham Workbench in this gallery and access the Soundwalk tour (information at right) to learn about the company’s impact on the community, labor practices, and the environment.
 Accompanied by a major publication (Rizzoli)

-with stunning new imagery and recent research, the exhibition will travel to the Cincinnati Art Museum and The Mint Museum.
+with stunning new imagery and recent research, the exhibition will travel to the Cincinnati Art Museum.

 Spanning 120 years, the objects on view here testify to the undiminished brilliance of Gorham’s workers as they collaboratively translated ideas into gleaming new realities, the restless innovation of the company’s leaders, and a dazzling array of aesthetic styles.